Skip to content

 Why Use Automatically Hide Window?

 This feature is helpful if you switch between apps often, keeping your desktop less cluttered.
 However, if you prefer to have the Terminal window visible all the time, you can disable this feature.
-It really depends on how you like to work.
+Your preference dictates the best setting.

 How to Enable Automatically Hide Window